Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 - Repetition: Are the dancers able to take a basic pattern, split it into increments, and repeat those increments?
 - Tension and compression: Is the leader and the follower connected?
-Are they reacting to each other, or dancing independently?
+Are they reacting to each other or dancing independently?
+Is the leader prepping correctly?

 ## General dance knowledge

+- Aim to have fun, stay safe, and dance every song
-- An inside turn is a left, counterclockwise turn.
+- An inside turn is a left, counterclockwise turn
-- An outside turn is a right, clockwise turn.
+- An outside turn is a right, clockwise turn

-- Aim to have fun, stay safe, and dance every song.
+## General West Coast Swing knowledge

+- There are 5 pattern types:
+    - side passes (6 beats)
+    - sugar pushes (6 beats)
-- 5 pattern types: side passes, sugar pushes, side pass with a roll, wrap in and wrap outs, and whips (8 beats)
+    - side pass with a roll (6 beats)
+    - wrap in and wrap outs (6 beats)
+    - and whips (8 beats)

 - A prep does not happen on step two, it happens between step 1 and 2, when the follower's left foot is floating and pulling on the arm would cause a rotation on the follower's right foot.
 In other words, it is 1-prep-2-3&4 as opposed to 1-prep-3&4.

+- Side passes are named from the leader's perspective.
+For example, in a left pass, the follower passes by the leader's left side.

+- The forward and backward directions are named from the follower's perspective.
+When a follower and leader move forward, it means the follower is moving forwards while the leader is moving backward.

 ## Musicality